+The following sign types and categories are prohibited in the Town:

 - a.
-The following sign types and categories are prohibited in Eagle: - i.
-Signs that move, either mechanically or wind-driven, or that have any animated or moving parts, including, but not limited to, wind signs and other similar devices; - ii.
-Inflatable signs such as blimps, animals, inflatable representations of a product for sale and other inflatable devices used for the purposes of advertising or attracting attention, but not including ordinary balloons with a diameter of two feet or less that are used for temporary displays; - iii.
-Off-premises signs; - iv.
-Roof signs; - v.
-Billboards; and - vi.
-Carried signs. - b.
-No sign shall be approved or disapproved based on the content or message it displays, except that the following content, without reference to the viewpoint of the speaker, shall not be displayed on signs: signs containing statements, words, or pictures of an obscene, indecent, or immoral character such as will offend public morals or decency in accordance with constitutional standards.
+Signs that move, either mechanically or wind-driven, or that have any animated or moving parts, including, but not limited to, wind signs and other similar devices;

+- b.
+Inflatable signs such as blimps, animals, inflatable representations of a product for sale and other inflatable devices used for the purposes of advertising or attracting attention, but not including ordinary balloons with a diameter of two feet or less that are used for temporary displays;

-4.08.03.
+- c.
+Flutter-flag signs

+- d.
+Off-premises signs;

+- e.
+Roof signs;

+- f.
+Billboards; and

+- g.
+Carried signs.

+4.08.030.
 Permanent Sign Regulations by Zone District